 One time, I released my need to perform for God.
 At another retreat, I recognized I was not an accident, and my days were ordained in his book (Psalm 139).
 I also came to learn that God had a purpose for my life, greater than anything I could imagine.

 When I joined the staff at FP4H, we developed the freedom retreat.
-We recently rescheduled our 5th freedom retreat to September 20-22, 2020, Restore Me: Making Us New & Setting Us Free.
 Have you attended a freedom retreat?
 Do you need to pursue the next level of freedom?
 Are you ready for restoration?
-Join us https://www.sandycove.org/events/restore-me-2020/introduction/
+Join us: https://www.firstplaceforhealth.com/events/restore-me-making-us-new-setting-us-free/